Navigation

 at the El Cid in San Francisco, 1960.

-The full second edition of my book, Ethnic Dances of Greece, will be coming out soon.
+The second edition of my book, Ethnic Dances of Greece, is available.

 The book is bound, and includes the dances from our CDs plus many more.
-The cost of this interim edition is $25.
-The shipping cost for the book alone is $6.
-If you buy a set of four CDs, we will also give a $2 discount on the book.
-The discount price is $23 for the book.
-Shipping costs for four CDs plus the book is $10.
+The cost is $25.
+If you buy a set of four CDs, we will also give a $2 discount on the book ($23).
+These prices do not include shipping.

 Below, I've included a list of dances included in the book (and available as single dance descriptions), as well as a sample dance description.
 An introduction to Greek folk dance in general is available on my Greek folk dance page.